 What is a chargeback?

-A chargeback is a reversal of funds that occurs when a cardholder asks their bank to cancel a credit card charge posted to their account.
-Chargebacks differ from refunds: merchants issue refunds, while card issuers handle chargebacks.
+A chargeback is a reversal of funds that occurs when a cardholder asks their bank to dispute a credit card charge posted to their account.
+Chargebacks differ from refunds: merchants issue refunds, while card issuers initiate and process chargebacks, though merchants may still be financially responsible if they lose a dispute.

 Customers might request a chargeback for several reasons: